 Are sunglasses a status symbol to you?

 Admittedly, people buy Ray-Ban sunglasses, not for the build quality, but as a status symbol.
-Ray-Ban Wayfarers are iconic.
-They were worn by Tom Cruise, Jack Nicholson, Kate Middleton, Beyonce, Billy Joel, Casey Neistat, and countless others.
+Ray-Ban Wayfarers are iconic; they were worn by Tom Cruise, Jack Nicholson, Kate Middleton, Beyonce, Billy Joel, Casey Neistat, and countless others.

-It’s the reason that the branding is displayed prominently on the lenses and temples.
+For this reason, the branding is displayed prominently on the lenses and temples.
 Whether it’s worth the extra $134.05 depends on what is important to you.

 But before you buy either pair of sunglasses, check this out: